Farmington River Education Programs

 Kids at Farmington River during summer

 Providing education and resources to our community and schools is an important part of restoring and protecting the Farmington River.
 From lesson plans designed for elementary, middle and high school to online activities, publications, canoe trips and more, the FRWA is committed to providing a variety of resources to help teach the public about the river.
+Learn about or donate to the David Sinish Memorial Recreation Access Fund.

 Kids learning about Farmington River